 One of the taxes families must pay when they hire a nanny, senior caregiver or other household employee is unemployment insurance taxes.
 These taxes contribute to state and federal unemployment funds, which are used to help laid-off workers make ends meet until they can find another job.
-You may not think much about these small taxes until after you have to lay a caregiver off and then you'll probably have lots of questions.
+In this article, we’ll go through several details about unemployment insurance, including:

 Unemployment insurance is a government program designed to provide financial assistance to employees who have been “let go” from their job due to no fault of their own.
 It is funded through payroll taxes imposed on employers if their employees earn $1,000 or more in a calendar quarter.